 Widowmakers are branches around trees that look dead or broken.
 These fractured branches are usually light-coloured and are difficult to spot, especially in a broad canopy.
 That’s why it can cause accidents and deaths of loggers and tree fellers, hence the name.

-Why Gum Trees Lose their Branches
+Why Gum Trees Lose Their Branches

 In Sydney, the growing urbanisation has intensified the prevalence of accidents caused by widowmaker trees.
-Houses, buildings, roads, and other construction makes water hardly accessible to gum trees in the suburban areas.
+Houses, buildings, roads, and other construction makes water hardly accessible to gum trees in suburban areas.
 They also hinder the trees from rooting deeply and destroy existing roots.
 Moreover, other plants and vegetation offer competition to Eucalyptus trees for water.
-As a result, the tree species has no other choice but to cut off its branches to preserve its overall health.
+As a result, the tree species has no choice but to cut off its branches to preserve its overall health.

 Fungal diseases and stress may also cause widowmaker branches.
 These factors compromise the health of trees and make the parts brittle and easier to break.

 Any massive object that falls from a height of 40 metres can incur significant damage and injury to anyone and anything below the tree.
 Separate branches may suddenly fall when the wind blows or during tree-cutting and pruning activities—equipment, houses, cars, and other things where widowmaker branches land may suffer irreparable damages.

 Accidents may also occur if these broken tree parts fall on people.
 You’re lucky if you only incur minor injuries but seldom does it happen that victims of widowmaker trees survive.
 That’s why it’s called widowmaker because it can create widows out of tree fellers’ wives.